Michael Wade (businessman): Career

 Wade began his career in 1975 at C E Health Underwriting before going to set up Holman Wade Ltd with John Holman & Sons in 1980 at the age of 26 specialising in reinsurance for Members of Lloyd's.
 The business later merged with H. Clarkson & Co ship-broking group and in 1986 became known as Horace Clarkson, later Clarksons, before listing on the London Stock Exchange.
 Wade remained a director of the company until 1993 when he left to form Corporate Lloyd's Membership (CLM) with former chairman of British Rail, Sir Peter Parker and Jim Payne, a vice chairman of Sedgwick Group.
 In 1999, CLM merged with SVB Holdings plc.
-Wade was appointed Deputy Chairman of the combined group, which was one of the largest Integrated Lloyd's Vehicles listed on the London Stock Exchange, but stepped down in January 2000 to form investment manager Rostrum Group Ltd. As CEO, Wade focused on the Lloyd's listed vehicles and also made investments on behalf of some of the UK's largest pension funds.
+Wade was appointed Deputy Chairman of the combined group, which was an Integrated Lloyd's Vehicles listed on the London Stock Exchange, but stepped down in January 2000 to form investment manager Rostrum Group Ltd. As CEO, Wade oversaw investments in Lloyd’s listed vehicles and pension fund portfolios.

 Prior to this, Wade was Chairman of Optex Group Ltd from 2006 to 2012.
-When it was sold to Besso, Wade was appointed Executive Chairman of Besso Insurance Group Ltd in 2011 tasked with restructuring equity shareholdings, reducing bank debt and returning the business to profitability.
-He left the business 2012, selling the 15% stake he purchased a year earlier.
+When it was sold to Besso, Wade was appointed Executive Chairman of Besso Insurance Group Ltd in 2011 where he worked with restructuring equity shareholdings, reducing bank debt and returning the business to profitability.
+He left the business 2012.

-Michael Wade has spent his 40-year career working at Lloyd's in financial services.
-Over the course of his career, Wade also served in several committees including the Council of Lloyd's – then the regulator of the market – and the Committee of Lloyd's.
-Also, the Parliamentary Liaison Committee and one of the key influencers in establishing the Lloyd's Taskforce chaired by Sir David Rowland.
-He was appointed a Senior Advisor to Mitsui Sumitomo Insurance in Tokyo and chairman of Helios Underwriting Plc a listed Lloyd’s vehicle.
+Wade has worked in the Lloyd's insurance market since the 1970's, serving in executive, advisory and non-executive roles.
+Wade served on the Council of Lloyd's, the Committee of Lloyd's and the Parliamentary Liaison Committee.
+He was also involved in establishing the Lloyd's Taskforce chaired by Sir David Rowland.
+He has held advisory and board roles in several insurance firms, including Mitsui Sumitomo Insurance in Tokyo and Helios Underwriting Plc a listed Lloyd’s vehicle.
 Wade holds a chairmanship of TigerRisk Capital Markets & Advisory (UK) now a part of Howden Insurance Group renamed Howden Tiger. as well as previous appointments at Brit Insurance, Neon Underwriting (at Lloyd's), and Swiss Re.